Reviews You Can Rely On

 UHS-II hardware limitations

-If you're in the market for a UHS-II memory card but have a limited budget, we highly recommend the Transcend UHS-II.
-Its performance is on par with more expensive cards, and it recorded some of the fastest large and small file write speeds in our review.
+If you're shopping for a UHS-II memory card on a limited budget, we highly recommend the Transcend UHS-II.
+Its performance is on par with pricier cards, and it recorded some of the fastest large and small file write speeds we tested.
 It also reads small files faster than several more expensive options and didn't lag too far behind when reading our large, 5 GB test video.
-We appreciate that this card includes a clear plastic protective case — an extra that many manufacturers choose not to include with your purchase.
+We appreciate that this card includes a clear plastic protective case — an extra that many manufacturers choose not to include with the purchase.

 memory card - the transcend uhs-ii quickly writes and reads large files and won't...